If you are receiving a 1046 error message after submitting your CT600,

 To resolve this error message, please go through the steps below.

-After logging into your HMRC account as a new user, you will presented with a list of services.
-To register for coporation tax you will require your UTR and either your Companies House Registration Number (CRN) or your registered office postcode.
+If you are logging into your HMRC account as a new user, you will presented with a list of services.
+To register for corporation tax you will require your UTR and either your Companies House Registration Number (CRN) or your registered office postcode.
 You will then be sent an activation code by post.
-For individuals 'Self Assessment' should be the first item in the list, along with the UTR that you are trying to file against.

-After selecting add service, you will need to wait for an activation code to be sent via post once received this code needs to be entered into HMRC's website.
+After selecting add service, you will need to wait for the activation code to be sent via post (this can take up to 10 days) once received, this code needs to be entered into HMRC's website.
 In some instances, you may need to wait 24 to 48 hours after activation before trying to file to HMRC.
 Please note that you have 3 attempts to enter the code otherwise you will be locked out and have to request another.